 If you’re visiting Nairn in the next few months, you might like to know who is staying open and who is closing – and also, with the cost of living crisis being high in people’s minds, you might like to plan some low cost activities to keep you busy, keep the kids entertained and get you good value for your money.
-As we head towards Autumn a few of our well-liked venues such as James’s on the Putting Green and The Strathnairn Beach Cafe will be closing around the end of October, but there is still plenty to see and do in Nairn after the summer rush has passed.
+As we head towards Autumn a few of our well-loved venues such as James’s on the Putting Green and The Strathnairn Beach Cafe will be closing around the end of October, but there is still plenty to see and do in Nairn after the summer rush has passed.

 - Walks – There are many beautiful walks in and around Nairn.
 Beach, woodland, and riverside.
 Some of the many trails on offer, to suit young and old and all abilities, can be found here or here.